The Research Ethics Committee is Managed by Dr Sadhbh O’Neill, Sadhbh.ONeill@tuh.ie

 - The SJH/TUH REC follows the Operational Procedures for RECs Guidance issued by the Irish Council for Bioethics (2004) (available at: Irish Council for Bioethics)

-- Researchers must submit all other research studies to the JREC for review via our online Ethics Review Manager
+- Researchers must submit all research studies to the JREC for review via the online Ethics Review Manager

 - Submissions following initial review or approval for ALL types of studies: